Policeman killed in IHK attack

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-According to the Kashmir Media Service, special operations group (SOG) of Indian police and paramilitary CRPF jointly laid a siege around the Deyarwani locality of Batamaloo and started cordon and search operation.
+According to Kashmir Media Service, special operations group (SOG) of Indian police and paramilitary CRPF jointly laid a siege around Deyarwani locality of Batamaloo and started cordon and search operation.

-According to the Kashmir Media Service, special operations group (SOG) of Indian police and paramilitary CRPF jointly laid a siege around the Deyarwani locality of Batamaloo and started cordon and search operation.
+According to Kashmir Media Service, special operations group (SOG) of Indian police and paramilitary CRPF jointly laid a siege around Deyarwani locality of Batamaloo and started cordon and search operation.

 Comments